Complete androgen insensitivity syndrome: Neovaginal construction

 Many surgical procedures have been developed to create a neovagina, but none of them are ideal.
 Surgical intervention should only be considered after non-surgical pressure dilation methods have failed to produce a satisfactory result.
+A study in 2025 claims that vaginoplasty is not recommended in CAIS individuals.
 Neovaginoplasty can be performed using skin grafts, a segment of bowel, ileum, peritoneum, an absorbable adhesion barrier (Intercede, made by Johnson & Johnson), buccal mucosa, amnion, dura mater. or with the support of vaginal stents/expanders.
 Success of such methods should be determined by sexual function, and not just by vaginal length, as has been done in the past.
 Ileal or cecal segments may be problematic because of a shorter mesentery, which may produce tension on the neovagina, leading to stenosis.
 The sigmoid neovagina is thought to be self-lubricating, without the excess mucus production associated with segments of small bowel.
 Vaginoplasty may create scarring at the introitus (the vaginal opening), which requires additional surgery to correct.
 Vaginal dilators are required postoperatively to prevent vaginal stenosis from scarring.
 Inflatable vaginal stents are placed in the vagina deflated and then gently inflated.
 Other complications include bladder and bowel injuries.
 Yearly exams are required as neovaginoplasty carries a risk of carcinoma, although carcinoma of the neovagina is uncommon.
 Neither neovaginoplasty nor vaginal dilation should be performed before puberty.

+Metabolic managements

+Though metabolic dysfunction is common among CAIS individuals, there is no standard treatment.
+Clinical management relies heavily on symptomatic therapies.
+Regular monitoring of bone mineral density (BMD), blood glucose, and lipid profile is recommended.
+Besides HRT, supplementation with calcium and vitamin D should be considered in patients with reduced BMD.
+Bisphosphonates may be considered in patients with severe osteoporosis and/or fractures.
+For individuals with obesity, insulin resistance, or glucose dysregulation, metformin is the first-line therapy for improving insulin sensitivity and glycemic control.
+GLP-1RAs such as liraglutide and semaglutide may be efficacy and SGLT-2 inhibitors also hold promise for CAIS individuals with obesity or type 2 diabetes.
+Personalized advice on diet and exercise may be helpful as well.